-Read this guide to learn the basics of kamados and find the 5 best products on the market.
+Read this guide to learn the basics of kamados and find the right kamado grill that suits your budget and needs.

 Most kamado grills are now made out of ceramics, making them fundamentally different from nearly every other type of grill on the market.
 They retain heat much better than metal grills, so they’re perfect for holding their temperature and using their fuel effectively.
 You can use them to smoke, roast, or grill.
 They also make great pizza ovens.